OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 | 00     | int   | Unknown
 | 04     | int   | Unknown

-## Spawn Script
+## Script

-This is a micro-code that is responsible to change the behaviour of a specific loaded map.
+This is a micro-code that is responsible to change the behaviour of a specific map.

-Every map have three spawn script files: `map`, `btl` and `evt`, loaded in this very speicfic order.
+Every map have three script files: `map`, `btl` and `evt`, loaded in this very speicfic order.
 Each file have a list of programs, where every program is represented by an unique ID.
 When a map loads, the game instructs the map loader which program to load ([sub_181cc0](#notes)).
-A map can load only a single program per spawn script file, but a script can load multiple programs.
+A map can load only a single program per script file by their ID.
+This is done by the Local Set or by reading those information in the save data area.
+The IDs varies from 0 to 50 and it is unique per area.
+While all the IDs starting from 51 are unique per world.
+For instance, you can find the Program ID 6 in both TT02 and TT04.
+But you can only find the Program ID 55 in for the area 4 for Twilight Town world.
+This is helpful be coherent with the Local Set based on the story progress.

 ### Structure